balfieri/vpy/README.md

 def stage( params, iname, oname, sigs, pvld='pvld', prdy='prdy', inst_name='', with_wr_prdy=True )
 ```

-These generate a fifo module or a corresponding testbench module, and should not be called from inside a module:
+These generate a fifo module or a corresponding testbench module, and should not be called from inside a module.
+If you always use stage(),
+you need not call these.
+They are mainly for fifo testing and for those who want the fifo module in a separate file:

 ```python
 def make( params )